MalvinaPap/Dmst-Algorithms-and-Data-Structures-Assignments/README.md

 # DMST-Algorithms-and-Data-Structures-Assignments (Python)
-The Algorithms in this repository are implemented in Python programming language and where written in the context of the course ‘Algorithms-and-Data-Structures’ in Athens University of Economics and Business, department of Management Science and Technology.
+The Algorithms in this repository are implemented in Python programming language and where written in the context of the course â€˜Algorithms-and-Data-Structuresâ€™ in Athens University of Economics and Business, department of Management Science and Technology.
 ## Assignment No.1: Tournament planning
 You can find the assignment [here](https://github.com/dmst-algorithms-course/assignment-2017-1).
 In this program we must schedule the tournament so that each competitor has only one match each day.
 The problem is also described as the edge 'colouring problem'.